dcasia/collapsible-resource-manager/README.md

 # Resource Icons

-This package can be used as a drop-in replacement for the default nova sidebar menu, the only addition to the original nova menu, is that now you can also call ->icon() on the MenuItem class to add an icon to the menu item.
+This package can serve as a seamless replacement for Nova's default sidebar menu.
+The only enhancement it introduces to the original Nova menu is the ability to call `->icon()` on the MenuItem class, allowing you to add an icon to each menu item.

 For all available options you can check nova documentation [here](https://nova.laravel.com/docs/customization/menus.html#menu-sections).